 My name is Kathleen.
 I live very near the center of the 48 States.
 I am the middle sister of three, and we have four brothers as well.
 We love our brothers, but this is a celebration of sisterhood: its joys, pleasures, triumphs and complex relationships.
 Ultimately, it is a tribute to the gift of sisterhood when it’s done right.

-I turned 50 years old last year, and of course, I had a big party.
+I turned 50 years old several years ago, and of course, I had a big party.
 I am all about having fun while I can—and my sisters are too—because we learned the hard way that life is too short.
 We all learned it in just one moment.
 This blog wouldn’t exist without that lesson.